-Exhibit Number Exhibit Description Agreement and Plan of Merger, dated as of June 11, 2009, by and among Capitol Acquisition Corp., Two Harbors Investment Corp., Two 2.1 Harbors Merger Corp. and Pine River Capital Management L.P. (incorporated by reference to Annex A filed with Pre-Effective Amendment No. 4 to the Registrant's Registration Statement on Form S-4 (File No. 333-160199), which was filed with the SEC on October 8, 2009 ("Amendment No. 4")).
-2.2 Amendment No. 1 to Agreement and Plan of Merger dated as of August 17, 2009, by and among Capitol Acquisition Corp., Two Harbors Investment Corp., Two Harbors Merger Corp. and Pine River Capital Management L.P. (incorporated by reference to Annex A-2 filed with Amendment No. 4).
-2.3 Amendment No. 2 to Agreement and Plan of Merger dated as of September 20, 2009, by and among Capitol Acquisition Corp., Two Harbors Investment Corp., Two Harbors Merger Corp. and Pine River Capital Management L.P. (incorporated by reference to Annex A-3 filed with Amendment No. 4).
-3.1 Articles of Amendment and Restatement of Two Harbors Investment Corp. (incorporated by reference to Annex B filed with Amendment No. 4).
-Amended and Restated Bylaws of Two Harbors Investment Corp. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K (File No. 001-34506), which was filed with the SEC on December 19, 2013).
-4.1 Specimen Common Stock Certificate of Two Harbors Investment Corp. (incorporated by reference to Exhibit 4.2 to Registrant's Amendment No. 4).
-5.1 Opinion of Leonard Street and Deinard, P.A. (incorporated by reference to Exhibit 5.1 to the Registrant's Registration Statement on Form S-3 (File No. 333-193004), which was filed with the SEC on December 20, 2013).
-8.1 Tax opinion of Dentons US LLP (incorporated by reference to Exhibit 8.1 to the Registrant's Registration Statement on Form S-3 (File No. 333-193004), which was filed with the SEC on December 20, 2013).
-23.1 Consent of Ernst & Young LLP.\ 23.2 Consent of Leonard Street and Deinard, P.A. (incorporated by reference to Exhibit 23.2 to the Registrant's Registration Statement on Form S-3 (File No. 333-193004), which was filed with the SEC on December 20, 2013).
-23.3 Consent of Dentons US LLP (incorporated by reference to Exhibit 23.3 to the Registrant's Registration Statement on Form S-3 (File No. 333-193004), which was filed with the SEC on December 20, 2013).
-Powers of Attorney (incorporated by reference to Exhibit 24.1 to the Registrant's Registration Statement on Form S-3 (File No. 333-193004), which was filed with the SEC on December 20, 2013).
+Exhibit Number Exhibit Description 2.1 Agreement and Plan of Merger, dated as of June 11, 2009, by and among Capitol Acquisition Corp., Two Harbors Investment Corp., Two Harbors Merger Corp. and Pine River Capital Management L.P. (incorporated by reference to Annex A filed with Pre Effective Amendment No. 4 to the Registrant's Registration Statement on Form S-4 (File No. 333-160199) filed with the Securities and Exchange Commission, or SEC, on October 8, 2009 ("Amendment No. 4")).
+2.2 Amendment No. 1 to Agreement and Plan of Merger, dated as of August 17, 2009, by and among Capitol Acquisition Corp., Two Harbors Investment Corp., Two Harbors Merger Corp. and Pine River Capital Management L.P. (incorporated by reference to Annex A-2 filed with Amendment No. 4).
+2.3 Amendment No. 2 to Agreement and Plan of Merger, dated as of September 20, 2009, by and among Capitol Acquisition Corp., Two Harbors Investment Corp., Two Harbors Merger Corp. and Pine River Capital Management L.P. (incorporated by reference to Annex A-3 filed with Amendment No. 4).
+3.1 Articles of Amendment and Restatement of Two Harbors Investment Corp. (incorporated by reference Annex B filed with Amendment No. 4).
+3.2 Articles of Amendment to the Articles of Amendment and Restatement of Two Harbors Investment Corp. (incorporated by reference to Exhibit 99.1 to the Registrant's Current Report on Form 8-K filed with the SEC on December 19, 2012).
+3.3 Amended and Restated Bylaws of Two Harbors Investment Corp. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed with the SEC on November 13, 2015).
+4.1 Specimen Common Stock Certificate of Two Harbors Investment Corp. (incorporated by reference to Exhibit 4.2 to Amendment No. 4).
+5.1 Opinion of Stinson Leonard Street LLP (including consent of such firm).
+8.1 Tax opinion of Dentons US LLP (including consent of such firm).
+23.1 Consent of Ernst & Young LLP.
+23.2 Consent of Stinson Leonard Street LLP (included in Exhibit 5.1).
+23.3 Consent of Dentons US LLP (included in Exhibit 8.1).

-\ Filed herewith.
+Filed herewith.